-Accordingly, with respect to Site B, in calendar year 2019, EKI undertook activities to evaluate post-injection baseline soil vapor conditions to determine whether long-term injections will be required since the data indicates the primary ongoing source of CVOCs in shallow groundwater are upgradient off-site sources (i.e. the Corporation Yard).
-It is anticipated that this evaluation will show that impacts from soil vapor conditions to indoor air of structures built on the site can be adequately and appropriately mitigated with engineering controls (e.g. vapor barriers, passive/active vapor systems) and thereby eliminate the need for more costly on-going ERD injections.
-During the remainder of the ROPS 19-20 cycle, EKI will conduct this evaluation to assist with the preparation of an Operation and Maintenance Plan ("O&M Plan") for Site B.
+Accordingly, with respect to Site B, in calendar year 2019, EKI undertook activities to evaluate post-injection baseline soil vapor conditions to assess whether long-term injections will be required since the data indicates the primary ongoing source of CVOCs in shallow groundwater are up-gradient, off-site sources (i.e., the Corporation Yard).
+If this assessment shows that impacts from soil vapor conditions to indoor air of structures built on the site can be adequately and appropriately mitigated with engineering controls (e.g., vapor barriers, passive/active vapor systems) and thereby eliminate the need for more costly on-going ERD injections, then this evaluation will serve to inform the preparation of the long-term Operation and Maintenance Plan ("O&M Plan") for Site B.

-Once the results of the aforementioned evaluation are completed, EKI will be able to move forward with preparation of the O&M Plan for Site B. The O&M Plan will address the installation of engineering controls, location of groundwater monitoring wells as well as a schedule for on-going groundwater monitoring obligations, and a soil management plan governing any future on-site excavation activities associated with site redevelopment.
-Further, depending on DTSC, the O&M Plan may need to allow for the placement of wells for the on-going injection of ERD until such time as off-site impacts are controlled at the source by the responsible parties.
-Also, there may need to be an operations and maintenance agreement ("O&M Agreement") governing the obligation of the property owner to implement the O&M Plan.
-Finally, there will be a need to enter into a land use covenant ("LUC") with the DTSC that will place restrictions on use of groundwater beneath Site B, as well as future uses of Site B. It is anticipated that these activities can be completed during the remainder of the ROPS 19-20 cycle and the ROPS 20-21 cycle.
+In calendar year 2020, EKI prepared a draft of the O&M Plan which is currently being reviewed by DTSC.
+The O&M Plan will address the installation of engineering controls, location of groundwater monitoring wells as well as a schedule for on-going groundwater monitoring obligations, and a soil management plan governing any future on-site excavation activities associated with site redevelopment.
+Further, the O&M Plan may require the placement of wells for the on-going injection of ERD until such time as impacts from off-site sources (i.e., the Corporation Yard) are controlled at the source by the responsible parties.
+The Successor Agency also anticipates DTSC will seek an update of the groundwater cleanup and monitoring reports submitted in 2019 and 2020.
+The Successor Agency also anticipates receiving comments from DTSC on data previously provided on soil vapor sampling.
+Finally, there will be a need to enter into a land use covenant ("LUC") with the DTSC that will place restrictions on use of groundwater beneath Site B, as well as future uses of Site B. As will be discussed below, DTSC has issued a cleanup order to the Successor Agency for the Corporation Yard which will now allow the Successor Agency to take actions to control and remediate hazardous materials contamination at the Corporation Yard.
+Accordingly, if off-site source of impact to Site B could be controlled, these activities can be completed during the remainder of the ROPS 20-21 cycle and the ROPS 21-22 cycle.